pbiscaye/Teaching/README.md

 Selected materials from courses I have taught.
 Contact me at <pbiscaye@berkeley.edu> for more information.

-- EEP/IAS 118: Introductory Applied Econometrics, UC Berkeley
+- EEP 118: Introductory Applied Econometrics, UC Berkeley Fall 2021

 If you want to cite these materials, please consider the following [citation](https://github.com/pbiscaye/Teaching/blob/main/CITATION.md).